Itheum/architecture-diagrams/live_whitepaper.md

 ---

-## Distribution of Trading Fees & Community Fee Sharing <a name="fees-2"></a>
+## Distribution of Community Fee Rewards <a name="fees-2"></a>
 As mentioned above; 4% of every data trade is charged by the Itheum platform as a data marketplace fee.
-Itheum will have a generous fee-sharing system in place with community members via staking incentives and also fund an operational budget to ensure the Itheum platform can sustain long-term roadmap development and community growth.
+Itheum will have a generous fee-sharing system in place to re-distribute these to active community members who have contributed to creating/sharing their data and to also fund an operational budget to ensure the Itheum platform can sustain long-term roadmap development and community growth.

 **Here is how the 4% will be distributed and used:**
 - 2% will be sent to the Foundation Treasury
 - 1% to the Partners program
 - 1% to the Community Treasury

-The funds contributed via the marketplace fee to the Community Treasury are sent directly to stakers in the core $ITHEUM **Community Staking Pool** where relative distributions can be claimed weekly by stakers. (see section titled [$ITHEUM staking opportunities](#staking-1))
+The funds contributed via the marketplace fee to the Community Treasury are sent directly to active contributors in the core $ITHEUM **Community Incentive Pool** where rewards can be claimed weekly by participants.

 For details on the "Foundation Treasury" and the "Partners" program and what it will be used for please read the section titled [Token Distribution](#tokenomics-4)